-This section specifies the transmission characteristics of streams as they leave the transmission interface of the sender, and defines parameters which a receiver must declare in order for system designers to assess suitability of a given receiver.
+This section specifies the transmission characteristics of streams as they leave the transmission interface of the Sender, and defines parameters which a receiver must declare in order for system designers to assess suitability of a given receiver.

 Packet Transmission Timing Model

 The following parameters are used in the transmission model shown in Figure 1.
-The model defines a Latest Allowed Transmission (LAT) instant for each packet within the frame, relative to the Video Transmission Datum.
+The model defines a Latest Allowed Transmission (LAT) instant for each packet within the frame of a SMPTE ST2110-20 video stream, relative to the Video Transmission Datum.

 PFRAME is the time period of one frame of video at the prevailing frame rate (in seconds)